filecoin-project/FIPs/FIPS/FIL+ FIP.md

 > What does resilience mean?
 Merriam-Webster defines resilience as the ability to recover from or adjust easily to misfortune or change.
 Resilience is relevant to many aspects of a cryptoeconomy like Filecoin; examples include 51% attacks, Sybil attacks, and Finney attacks, to name a few.

 However, it is critical to ensure that the transition is handled securely, particularly when dealing with existing sectors.

-## Afterwards

-Fil+ team and many more customized deal markets will be developed on L2 of Filecoin in either permissioned or permissionless manners in an open and fair market competition.

-By way of example.
-If the community consensus determined the end of multipliers in NFV21 (proposed Nov 2023) upgrade,  then sectors with multipliers would conclude at the end of May 2025.

 ## References